Alexander-Popescu/OctoPrint-Octocmm/README.md

 # OctoPrint-Octocmm

-**TODO:** Octoprint plugin that enables the use of the 3d printer gantry as a CMM machine
+An Octoprint plugin that enables the use of the 3d printer gantry as a CMM machine.
+Built For ender 3 v2 with bltouch sensor.

 ## Setup